Atquiya-Labiba/Testing/README.md

 **Project Details**:

-**Objective**: To ensure the banking application meets all functional and non-functional requirements.
+**Objective**: To ensure the banking application meets all functional requirements.

 **Scope**: